SAP/luigi/docs/navigation-parameters-reference.md

     ```
 ### icon
 - **type**: string
 - **description**: the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 It is recommended to use a square image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
-Should the label be required in the top navigation, add the `showLabel` attribute.
+To show the label next to the icon in the top navigation, add the `showLabel` attribute.

 ### showLabel
 - **type**: boolean